Board of Directors

 Javier Morgado

-The two-time Daytime Emmy award-winning producer got his start in local news two decades ago in his hometown of Miami.
-Javi holds a Master of Business Administration in media management from Fordham University and a Master of Science in human resource management from New York University.
-He completed his undergraduate studies at the University of Miami in Coral Gables, Florida, where he received a Bachelor of Science in communication.
+Prior to joining CNN, Javi held several management positions at NBC News during his 11-year run.
+He served as Supervising Producer of NBC’s TODAY show from 2006-2010, where he won two Daytime Emmy awards for outstanding morning program.
+Javi got his start in local news in the mid-1990s in his hometown of Miami.
+He holds a Master of Business Administration in media management from Fordham University and a Master of Science in human resource management from New York University.
+Javi completed his undergraduate studies at the University of Miami in Coral Gables, Florida, where he received a Bachelor of Science in communication.

 Byron Pacheco